thenfour/Clarinoid/CAD/clarinoid-devboard/readme.txt

      20220620: 04 is being produced by jlcpcb

 05 - now using teensy 4.1 with pins. ready for assembly.
-06 - experimenting with even more modular design
+     and even more modular design

+     this was rejected; added 05-asm and 05-noasm to separate assembly versus non-assembly boards in hopes of cost savings and build simplification.

+06 - that still wasn't enough; need to break yet into <=6 designs per board.